-For Chapters 1, 2, 4 and 5, students will complete a writing assignment, Mi diario, which is due on the day of the corresponding chapter test.
+For Chapters 7, 8, 10 and 11, students will complete a writing assignment, Mi diario, which is due on the day of the corresponding chapter test.
 Mi diario assignments must be submitted in the format indicated on the instruction sheet.
 They will be returned with corrections indicated using the ECCO correction code.
 The final grade is based on the student's re-write using the ECCO corrections.
 No credit is given for the original submission.
 Instructions for content and format of each Mi diario, as well as the ECCO Correction Code, can all be found on the student blog.
 N.B.: At the discretion of the instructor, the Mi Diario due dates may be changed to the class day before or after the chapter test.

-♦ Oral Presentations: Situaciones I & II (5%)
+◆ Oral Presentations: Situaciones I & II (5%)

 There will be two in-class oral presentations called Situaciones.
 Both Situaciones topics will be provided by the instructor and announced several days before the presentation date.
-No note cards or other visual aids containing text are allowed: presentations must be memorized.
+No note cards or other visual aids containing text are allowed: the presentation must be memorized or the student will not be allowed to present and will receive a zero for the assignment.
 Each will be presented in class on the day indicated on the syllabus.
 The grade for both Situaciones will be based on pronunciation, content, fluency, and mastery of vocabulary and structures studied in the course.
 See your course calendar for exact Situaciones presentation dates.

-◆ Participation (5%)
+♦ Participation (5%)